Fresh to Dried Herb Converter

 How the Calculator Works

 Select a herb, enter the amount in teaspoons, and choose the conversion direction.
 For fresh-to-dried, the tool divides the amount by the herb’s ratio.
 For dried-to-fresh, it multiplies.
-The flavour note code indicates how well the herb retains its character after drying, helping you decide whether substitution is worthwhile or whether the recipe requires fresh herb specifically.
-For recipes that also require fat substitution, oil-based herb infusions carry dried herb flavour differently from butter-based ones.
+The flavor note code indicates how well the herb retains its character after drying, helping you decide whether substitution is worthwhile or whether the recipe requires fresh herb specifically.
+For recipes that also require fat substitution, oil-based herb infusions carry dried herb flavor differently from butter-based ones.

 Volatile Oil Science

-The flavour of fresh herbs comes primarily from volatile organic compounds — molecules light enough to evaporate at room temperature and reach the nose.
+The flavor of fresh herbs comes primarily from volatile organic compounds — molecules light enough to evaporate at room temperature and reach the nose.
 Basil’s signature aroma comes from linalool and eugenol; oregano’s from carvacrol and thymol; rosemary’s from 1,8-cineole and camphor.
 Drying removes water but also evaporates a fraction of these volatile compounds, which is why dried herbs taste different from fresh rather than simply more concentrated.

 When to Use Fresh Versus Dried

 Dried herbs work best in applications with cooking time: simmered sauces, braises, soups, stews, marinades, and dry rubs.
-The rehydration process during cooking releases the concentrated flavour gradually.
+The rehydration process during cooking releases the concentrated flavor gradually.
 Fresh herbs work best as finishing additions: scattered over a plated dish, folded into a cold salad, blended into a pesto or chimichurri, or muddled into a cocktail.
 Cooking fresh herbs for more than 5–10 minutes diminishes their volatile oils, which is why recipes often say "add fresh basil at the end."

-The exception is sturdy, resinous fresh herbs (rosemary, thyme, bay leaves), which can withstand 30+ minutes of cooking without significant flavour degradation.
+The exception is sturdy, resinous fresh herbs (rosemary, thyme, bay leaves), which can withstand 30+ minutes of cooking without significant flavor degradation.
 These herbs are commonly added early alongside sautéed aromatics.
 For converting teaspoon and tablespoon measurements between metric and US volumes when following international recipes, the cooking measurement converter handles the unit translation.

 Measuring Dried Herbs Accurately

 Dried herbs should be measured before crushing.
-One teaspoon of whole dried oregano leaves contains less flavour-active material than one teaspoon of the same oregano crushed between your fingers, because crushing breaks cell walls and releases oils.
+One teaspoon of whole dried oregano leaves contains less flavor-active material than one teaspoon of the same oregano crushed between your fingers, because crushing breaks cell walls and releases oils.
 If a recipe specifies "1 tsp dried oregano, crushed," measure first, then crush.
 For recipes that need precise herb quantities alongside other ingredient adjustments, the recipe scaling tool applies a consistent factor across all ingredients including herbs.

 When recipes express herb amounts in tablespoons, remember that 1 tablespoon equals 3 teaspoons.
 The fresh-to-dried 3:1 ratio conveniently means that 1 tablespoon of fresh herb equals 1 teaspoon of dried — an easy mental conversion for the standard-ratio herbs.
 For the 2:1 herbs (rosemary, mint, sage, bay leaves), 1 tablespoon fresh equals 1.5 teaspoons dried.
 The herb-measuring section of the measurement mistakes guide covers additional pitfalls.